-In May 2020, Hercules Adviser LLC (the "Adviser Subsidiary") was formed as our wholly owned Delaware limited liability subsidiary to provide investment advisory and related services to investment vehicles ("External Funds" or "External Fund") owned by one or more unrelated third-party investors ("External Parties").
-The Adviser Subsidiary will receive fee income for the services provided to External Funds.
+In May 2020, Hercules Adviser LLC (the "Adviser Subsidiary") was formed as our wholly owned Delaware limited liability subsidiary to provide investment advisory and related services to investment vehicles ("Adviser Funds") owned by one or more unrelated third-party investors ("External Parties").
+The Adviser Subsidiary receives fee income for the services provided to Adviser Funds.
 We have been granted no-action relief by the staff of the SEC to allow the Adviser Subsidiary to register as a registered investment adviser under the 1940 Act, as amended.

-Our portfolio is comprised of, and we anticipate that our portfolio will continue to be comprised of, investments primarily in technology related companies at various stages of their development.
-Consistent with requirements under the 1940 Act, we invest primarily in United-States based companies and to a lesser extent in foreign companies.
+Our portfolio is comprised of, and we anticipate that our portfolio will continue to be comprised of, investments primarily in technology, life sciences, and sustainable and renewable technology related companies at various stages of their development.
+Consistent with requirements under the 1940 Act, we invest primarily in U.S. based companies and to a lesser extent in foreign companies.